 When you’re ready, slowly open your eyes while maintaining your focus on such changes.
 If it is morning, slowly get up and give the rest of your day your entire focus; if it is evening, take note of the vibrational peace this technique has brought about in your body and attempt to keep it as you get ready to go to bed.

 The above guidelines are intended to give you a secure and comprehensive introduction to the practice of Bhramari.
 Advanced practitioners occasionally use additional modifications such as muscle locks (bandhas), breath retention (khumbaka), and humming while inhaling, similar to ujjayi pranayama.
-The best way to learn these extra methods is in-person from an experienced instructor.
+The best way to learn these extra methods is in person from an experienced instructor.

 Rishikul Yogshala Rishikesh offers an excellent opportunity to immerse yourself in yoga with their 200 Hour Yoga Teacher Training in Rishikesh.
 Set in the foothills of the Himalayas, this program allows you to learn, apply, and share your yoga knowledge in a natural and serene environment.
 Additionally, explore their other offerings like 100 Hour Yoga Teacher Training in Rishikesh, 300 Hour Yoga Teacher Training in Rishikesh, and 500 Hour Yoga Teacher Training Rishikesh, where you can delve into practices like Bhramari pranayama, Ashtanga yoga, and more!